Rethy11/CALC-U-LATOR/README.md

 # Your Privacy

-CALC-U-LATOR stores your progress locally on your own device using your browser’s Local Storage — digits unlocked, tape history, score, and settings.
+CALC-U-LATOR stores your progress locally on your own device using your browser’s Local Storage.
+Digits unlocked, tape history, score, and settings.
 Plasticine Games doesn’t have access to this information, and it’s never uploaded to any server.

 The site may show ads through Google AdSense or similar providers, which may collect information under their own privacy policies.
 See the full Privacy Policy for details.